Afghan War documents leak: The New York Times

 The New York Times described the war logs as "a six-year archive of classified military documents [that] offers an unvarnished and grim picture of the Afghan war".

 On the decision to publish, they stated:

 Deciding whether to publish secret information is always difficult, and after weighing the risks and public interest, we sometimes chose not to publish.
 But there are times when the information is of significant public interest, and this is one of those times.
 The documents illuminate the extraordinary difficulty of what the United States and its allies have undertaken in a way that other accounts have not.

 Most of the incident reports are marked "secret", a relatively low level of classification.
 The Times has taken care not to publish information that would harm national security interests.
 The Times and the other news organizations agreed at the outset that we would not disclose – either in our articles or any of our online supplementary material – anything that was likely to put lives at risk or jeopardize military or antiterrorist operations.
 We have, for example, withheld any names of operatives in the field and informants cited in the reports.

 The Guardian

 The Guardian called the material "one of the biggest leaks in U.S. military history...a devastating portrait of the failing war in Afghanistan, revealing how coalition forces have killed hundreds of civilians in unreported incidents, Taliban attacks have soared and NATO commanders fear neighbouring Pakistan and Iran are fuelling the insurgency".

 The Guardian also reported that Daniel Ellsberg has described the disclosure as on the scale of his leaking of the Pentagon Papers in 1971 revealing how the U.S. public was misled about the Vietnam War.

+Publication of the material was also one of the first major examples of the use of data journalism by The Guardian, calling it "datajournalism in action".